PHP Abstract and Interface, a funny and easy-to-understand

 Faisal Ahammad

-I’m working as Support Engineer at Saturday Drive Inc (AKA Ninja Forms) and General Translation Editor (GTE) for the #bn_BD 🇧🇩 language.
-As an active contributor to WordPress and open-source projects, I have translated over 60 themes, plugins, and WordPress core.
-I also have a small YouTube channel where I share my knowledge.
+I’m a former Support Engineer at Saturday Drive Inc. (AKA Ninja Forms) and a GTE for the #bn_BD language.
+As an active contributor to WordPress, I have contributed to over 60 themes, plugins, and the WordPress core.
+I also run a small YouTube channel where I share my knowledge.

 Leave a Reply